 Anti-Flea treatment & Lungworm

-- Once your pup is fully vaccinated and going for normal walks, you should treat them with an anti-flea ‘spot-on’ treatment monthly.
+- Once your pup is fully vaccinated and going for normal walks in Dublin, you should treat them with an anti-flea ‘spot-on’ treatment monthly.

 - This not only prevents flea infestations, but it also prevents lungworm (which can be picked up when dogs eat slugs and snails), ear mites, and certain types of skin mites and worms.
 It also prevents and treats fox mange.